cfu288/mere-medical/apps/docs/blog/2024-01-23-whats-new-this-year.md

 # It's Been a While

-A quick update on my life: I'm now in my fourth year of medical school, in the midst of applying for residencies in Internal Medicine I've still been working on Mere in the small pockets of time I find in between rotations and studying for board exams.
+A quick update on my life: I'm now in my fourth year of medical school, in the midst of applying for residency.

+I've still been working on Mere in the pockets of time I find in between rotations, studying for board exams, and residency interviews.
 Its incredible how much progress can be made by small and consistent updates over a long period of time.
 I'm excited to share the latest developments that have been brewing behind the scenes.

 <!--truncate-->